Hoklo people: Hong Kong

 In Hong Kong, Hoklo people are among the four groups of indigenous inhabitants.
 In order to preserve their culture, the Hoklo along with the Punti, Hakka and Tanka people have special rights under Hong Kong law.

 Southeast Asia

 The Hoklo or Hokkien-lang (as they are known in Southeast Asia) are the largest ethnic group among Chinese communities in Malaysia, Singapore, the Philippines, and the southern part of Thailand.
 These communities contain the highest concentrations of Hokkien-lang in the region.
-The various Hokkien language are still widely spoken in these countries, but the daily use of them is slowly decreasing in favor of Mandarin Chinese, English, and local languages.
+The various Hokkien language are still widely spoken in these countries today.
+It has also been considered as a heritage language in Timor-Leste where it was once the main spoken language within the Chinese community.
+Currently the daily use of Hokkien is slowly decreasing in favor of Mandarin Chinese, English, and other local languages.

 The Hokkien-lang also make up the largest ethnic group among Chinese Indonesians.

 In the Philippines, the Hoklo or Hokkien-lang call themselves Lannang and form the majority of the Sinitic people in the country known as Chinese Filipinos.
 The native Hokkien language is still spoken there.

 United States

-After the 1960s, many Hoklo Taiwanese began immigrating to the United States and Canada.
+Whilst the majority of the Hokkien Diaspora stayed primarily in Southeast Asia, some Hoklo people migrated to the United States.
+Hoklo Americans represent a distinct sub-ethnic group; most of these people are descended from post-1960s migrants originating from Southeastern Fujian.
+Compared to Cantonese or Mandarin-speaking immigrants, Hoklo descendants are a smaller subset of the overall Chinese-American population.